-An outpatient is someone who receives medical treatment without actually being admitted to hospital.
-Most commonly outpatient clinics are located in public hospitals but care is sometimes provided in private hospitals, a doctor’s consulting rooms or community health centres.
-Outpatient services includes a range of procedures, including emergency department treatment of injuries, mental health services and X-rays.
+Outpatient clinics are usually located in public hospitals, doctor's consulting rooms or community health centres.
+They include a range of procedures, including emergency department treatment of injuries, mental health services and x-rays.
 Procedures and services classed as outpatient care include:

-- Emergency ward treatment without the patient being formally admitted
+- Emergency ward treatment when you haven't been formally admitted

 - GP visits